AprilGar/ExtendedProjectOneInstructions/Building-A-RESTful-API-With-Scala-Play/Part1.md

 2. Go to the command line/terminal:
    * We need to tell git where the remote GitHub repository is, so that we can push up changes.
 Run the following, substituting with your GitHub username and newly created project name
    * `git remote rename origin upstream` (The old origin is now renamed to upstream)
-   * `git remote add origin git@github.com:<username>/<repo-name>.git` (A new origin is added, your github!)
+   * `git remote add origin git@github.com:username/repo-name.git` (A new origin is added, your github!)
-   * e.g. `git remote add origin git@github.com:MercatorDigital/play-template.git`
+   * e.g. `git remote add origin git@github.com:AprilGar/Exercise1Template.git`

-3. Run `git remote -v` to check the remote is correct
+3. Run `git remote -v` to check the remote is correct (If this isn't pointing to your GitHub try the above again, if it still doesn't work, reach out to your trainer!)

 4. Run `git status`, and you can now see there are various files git has picked up but is not yet tracking any changes and only recognises a whole bunch of new folders and files.

-5. Run `git add .` to add all files in red to a 'staging area' in preparation for a final commit
+5. Run `git add .` to add all files in red to a 'staging area' in preparation for a final commit.

-6. To make a commit, run `git commit -m "example message"` (Think of an appropriate message for the changes you've made)
+6. To make a commit, run `git commit -m "example message"` (Think of an appropriate message for the changes you've made, remember present tense.)

 7. Push your new commit up to main `git push origin main` (Note: there are two places we 'can' push to, the old location, `upstream`, and your new one, `origin`.)